 Every student who is interested in Health & Medical Administrative Services needs to check out University of Pennsylvania.
-University of Pennsylvania offers graduate degrees in medical admin for those interested in an advanced degree.
+University of Pennsylvania health & medical administrative services majors receive 36.3% more than the typical medical admin graduate.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Georgetown University is among your best bets if you're planning on studying Health & Medical Administrative Services.
-Graduates of the medical admin program state that they receive average early career wages of $48,734 and mid-career wages of $86,393.
+Medical admin graduates from Georgetown University receive an earnings boost of about 35.1% above the average earnings of health & medical administrative services graduates.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 It's hard to beat Pennsylvania State University - University Park if you wish to pursue Health & Medical Administrative Services as a major.
 In addition to its bachelor's programs, Pennsylvania State University - University Park offers graduate degrees in Medical Admin.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 It's hard to find a better school than Washington University in St Louis if you wish to pursue Health & Medical Administrative Services as a major.
-Students who graduate from the medical admin program earn around $45,469 for their early career and $74,457 in their mid career.
+Washington University in St Louis health & medical administrative services students earn 19.9% more than the typical medical admin grad.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.